hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 This should return `/home/$USER`.

-Now make a directory for the RNA-seq analysis within the `ngs_course` folder using the `mkdir` command.
-You can use the parents flag (`-p` or `--parents`) to complete the file path if any parents (e.g. `ngs_course`) don't already exist.
-This isn't the case here, since we already made `ngs_course`, but can be very useful when scripting workflows.
+Now make a directory for the RNA-seq analysis within the `ngs_course/` folder using the `mkdir` command.
+You can use the parents flag (`-p` or `--parents`) to complete the file path if any parents (e.g. `ngs_course/`) don't already exist.
+This isn't the case here, since we already made `ngs_course/`, but can be very useful when scripting workflows.

 ```bash
 mkdir -p ~/ngs_course/rnaseq/